kmcgillivray/kmcgillivray.github.io/sketchbook/sale/index.md

 # Kevin's Painting Sale
 {: .f2 .tc}

-Starting January 10<sup>th</sup>, 2022
+Starting January 3<sup>rd</sup>, 2022
 {: .tc .f3}

 <!-- Thank you for stopping by the gallery!
 I hope these paintings find a good home with you.
 {: .measure .center}

-**To reserve a painting, please send me an email using the link below each image.** US shipping will be between $10<sup>.00</sup> to $20<sup>.00</sup> depending on the painting size.
+**To reserve a painting, please send me an email using the link below each image.** I'll be in touch to coordinate shipping and send an invoice.
+First come, first served!
+US shipping is between $8<sup>.00</sup> - $15<sup>.00</sup>.
 International shipping will vary by location.
 All paintings will be framed.
-Please allow 6-8 weeks to ship—I hope to ship sooner, but with supply chain delays I may have challenges gathering materials and preparing paintings for shipping.
-This is also my first art sale so I expect to hit a few snags!
+Please allow 4-6 weeks to ship.
 {: .measure .center}

 {% for painting in page.paintings %}